Cincinnati Children's Blog

 There is reason to be concerned if your child is breathing consistently more than 70 times per minute.
 An increased breathing rate, along with a baby who is not eating as much as they normally do, is reason to bring them to the emergency department.

 Here is an example of my middle son when he had bronchiolitis.
 Watch the video with sound and to learn how I counted his respiratory rate and other symptoms to watch for.
-He is in second grade now and doing just fine.
+He is in eighth grade now and doing just fine.

 You may have seen tools you can buy online called pulse oximeter monitors, which are supposed to measure the oxygen in your child’s blood.
 Unfortunately, the information they provide is not always accurate, and doesn’t assess the risks of the illness.